Washington Payroll Tax Registration

 4. Setup Paid Family and Medical Leave Account

 If you have employees in Washington, you are required to register for an Unemployment Insurance account with the Washington Employment Security Department by filing a Business License Application (Form 700 028).
-When you file for a Business License as an employer, you will also get a workers' compensation account from the Department of Labor & Industries.
 You will get a 12-digit Employment Security Department account number in the format of 000-123456789.
-If this is your first registration with the Washington government, your business will also be assigned a Unified Business Identifier, a nine-digit ID used by many state agencies.
+When you file a Business License Application as an employer, you will also get a workers' compensation account from the Department of Labor & Industries.
+If this is your first registration in Washington, your business will also be assigned a Unified Business Identifier, a nine-digit ID used by many state agencies.
+Note: Nonprofits may elect to finance the cost of unemployment benefits on a reimbursable basis by providing a copy of their section 501(c)(3) letter to the Washington Employment Security Department.

 1. Create a Secure Access Washington Account